 CNP Zois has a simple share capital structure.
-It is a wholly owned subsidiary of CNP Cyprus Insurance Holdings Ltd which is owned 50,1% by CNP Assurance S.A. and 49,9% by Bank of Cyprus.
+It is a wholly owned subsidiary of CNP Cyprus Insurance Holdings Ltd which is 100% owned by CNP Assurance S.A. since October 2019.

-The excess of Capital over Liabilities (Own funds) of the Company under IFRS amounts to €6.789k and consist of:
+The excess of Capital over Liabilities (Own funds) of the Company under IFRS amounts to €7.241k and consist of: